opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.rst

 #.
 Go to the `OpenCV dowload page on SourceForge <http://sourceforge.net/projects/opencvlibrary/files/opencv-android/>`_ and download the latest available version.
 Currently it's |opencv_android_bin_pack_url|_

 #.
-Create a new folder for development for Android with OpenCV development.
+Create a new folder for Android with OpenCV development.
 For this tutorial I have unpacked OpenCV to the :file:`C:\\Work\\OpenCV4Android\\` directory.

       .. note:: Better to use a path without spaces in it.
 Otherwise you may have problems with :command:`ndk-build`.